UltraHex/avalimmech-fu/README.md

 ### XS or/and FU Patch?

 Do __NOT__ use both.
 If you have Frackin' Universe installed, there is no need to install XS Mechs: Modular Edition or the XS Patch, simply use the
 FU patch.
-If you __do not have Frackin' Universe__ and __do have XS:MME__ then install the XS Patch.
-Any other case, don't install any patch.
+If you __do not have Frackin' Universe__ and __do have XS:ME__ then install the XS Patch.
+In any other case, don't install any patch.

 ### Issues